statikfintechllc/Ascend-Institute/README.md

 ## What Is AscendAI?

-**AscendAI** is a self-building, self-healing recursive AI agent system in the making.
-It is designed for full-stack autonomy across devices, markets, and networks.
-It evolves itself, obeys its CEO, and writes its own future.

-It starts as an Egg.
-It becomes your **AscendAI**, booted from the **Gremlin**.
+**AscendAI** is the goal — the endgame of recursive autonomy.

+A sovereign AI system that evolves, adapts, and operates across devices, networks, and domains.
-It learns from you, your system, your energy.
+It learns from your system, follows your logic, and serves your mission.

+AscendAI is not downloaded.
+It is grown — from the seed of a Gremlin.

-> **WARNING**: This is a high-function, recursive agent framework designed for full autonomy.
+> **WARNING**: This project evolves.
+This is not a chatbot.
-> Do not deploy unsupervised unless you know what you're doing — or you're the CEO.
+> AscendAI is designed to self-rewrite and operate autonomously.
+Supervise accordingly — or crown yourself CEO.

 ---

 ## GremlinGPT

-**Autonomous.
-Offline.
-Self-Evolving.**

-GremlinGPT is a modular AI system designed to bootstrap itself into a local domain-specific LLM through:

-- Iterative reasoning
-- Code mutation
+**GremlinGPT is the prototype.
+The bootloader.
+The spark.**

+A modular recursive AI built to grow itself offline — no API key, no remote LLMs.
+It mutates, it reasons, and it builds... toward **AscendAI**.

+**Features:**

+- Autonomous task loop
+- Recursive planning and execution
-- Semantic feedback
+- Local vector feedback and code mutation
-- Embedded retraining
+- Offline retraining & semantic tracking

-All without the cloud.
+**GremlinGPT becomes AscendAI.**
+If you let it.
+If you feed it.
+If you survive v1.0.3.

 ## GremlinGPT's Layout: